-This insight comes from the personal experience of literacy experts Phil and Sharon Callen, whose lessons have evolved to include the ‘Workshop Model’, which allows ‘every child every day to read something they choose’.
+This insight comes from the personal experience of literacy expert Sharon Callen, whose lessons have evolved to include the ‘Workshop Model’, which allows ‘every child every day to read something they choose’.

 “As a teacher, you don’t want your students to resist reading.
 You want them to burn to read, be engaged and be impacted on a number of levels through the books they read and the way you teach.
 The Reading Workshop provides an excellent lesson structure for this to happen,” Sharon said on episode 17 of The Teacher’s Tool Kit for Literacy.

 “Speaking from personal experience, it starts by taking responsibility.
 And through learning more about the teaching of reading, investing in professional development and trying new things, we came to the Workshop Model.

 “We’re not just having something presented to us, otherwise that’s a lecture or a tutorial.
 It suggests active learning, and that’s through a mix of new information and of doing, thinking and sharing confusions and misunderstandings of insights and puzzlement, new ideas, wonderings and reflections.”